 “I’ve just been injured at work.
 Can I sue?”
 This might not be the first thought that goes through your head, but it is one of the most lasting.
 A serious injury at work might be worth a lawsuit.
 There are several other factors to consider first.
 Above everything else, remember: you’re not a lawyer.
-You need professional advice from a West Palm Beach workers compensation lawyer.
+You need professional advice from a West Palm Beach worker’s compensation lawyer.

 What Is Workers Compensation?

-Workers compensation is a program that ensures you get money to help with medical and regular bills.
+Workers’ compensation is a program that ensures you get money to help with medical and regular bills.
 New medical expenses can rack up quickly.
 As you can’t work, even regular expenses can start piling up.
 Workers comp helps pay you through your injury so that you can keep on living your life without these expenses compiling.

 What you can sue for is if your employer’s negligence contributed to the injury, or if the employer intentionally injured you.
 If there is provable negligence or intention that contributed to your injury, then you can sue and you should seriously consider it.
 You can also sue if an employer harasses, threatens, or otherwise seeks retribution for you taking the action of filing a workers comp claim.

 Negligence can be difficult to prove.
-There needs to be evidence toward that negligence.
+There needs to be evidence of that negligence.
 It can’t be a case of you saying one thing and your employer saying another.
 Perhaps there were OSHA violations that went uncorrected.
 Is there a record of these?
-If there proof of an unsafe working condition?
+Is there proof of an unsafe working condition?
 Is there proof of your employer ignoring communications asking for an unsafe condition to be fixed?

 Part of the problem is that when you’re recovering from an injury, you’re not at your workplace collecting evidence.
 An employer might fix that condition right after your injury, which erases your proof.
 This is where a lawyer is handy.
 Their office can begin collecting evidence immediately.